mmdagent-ex/site-doc/content.en/docs/36_dialog_python.md

 ---
-title: Testing Voice Interaction (Python)
+title: Try Voice Dialogue (Python)
 slug: dialog-test-python
 ---
-# Work with Python
+# Try Voice Dialogue (Python)

-The default [FST based dialogue control](../dialog-test-fst) is a primitive way.
-It is a low-level language and not always suitable for describing complex dialogue scenarios.
+The "[Try Voice Dialogue (fst)](../dialog-test-fst)" page explained how to create a simple voice dialogue using a .fst script, but .fst is a primitive language and not suitable for describing complex dialogue scenarios.
+Advanced dialogue control should be handled by an external program.

-MMDAgent-EX has a facility to run any program as [sub module](../submodule) and connect its stdin / stdout with the MMDAgent-EX's message queue.
-In this page, we show an example of connecting a python script as MMDAgent-EX submodule to run as a simple dialogue manager:
+This page explains how to create a Python program that

-- Receive messages of voice recognition results from standard input
+- receives speech-recognition result messages from standard input, and
-- Output corresponding response messages to standard output
+- writes appropriate response messages to standard output

+so you can control the dialogue externally.

 {{< hint warning >}}
-This page uses voice recognition and voice synthesis.
-If you haven't set these up yet, please complete the setup for [voice recognition](../asr-setup) and [voice synthesis](../tts-test) first.
+This page uses speech recognition and speech synthesis.
+If you haven't done so already, please complete the [Speech Recognition](../asr-setup) and [Speech Synthesis](../tts-test) setup first.
 {{< /hint >}}

 ## Preparation

-Set up your Python environment.
-The following assumes version 3.7 and later.
+Prepare a Python runtime environment.
+The instructions below assume Python 3.7 or later.

-If you have already tried "[Testing Voice Interaction (fst)](../dialog-test-fst)", the .fst may have been modified.
-To make sure the following example runs correctly, please revert the .fst before edit.
-If you are manually reverting it, keep the following section in `main.fst` and delete the rest.
+If you already tried the "[Try Voice Dialogue (fst)](../dialog-test-fst)" example, the dialogue portion in the .fst may duplicate functionality, so remove that part before proceeding.
+From main.fst, leave only the following section and delete the rest.

 {{<fst>}}
 0 LOOP: